 Morphogenetic types and biotopes

 Geodiversity mapping has become an established tool for assessing the value of the abiotic part of the landscape.
 We apply two methods, which have both been developed in the mountains of Vorarlberg and Liechtenstein, but have a wider application in alpine areas.
 The first is a region‐wide index‐based mapping that is designed with the purpose of generating, in a preliminary evaluation, an inventory of clusters of high geodiversity.
-The second method comprises detailed geomorphological mapping at a local scale and supports landscape planning and management by identifying potential geoconservation sites.
-The latter approach also enables the evaluation of the relationship between morphogenetic types and existing biotope data.
+The second method comprises detailed geomorphological mapping at a local scale and supports landscape planning and management by identifying potential potential geoconservation sites.
+The latter approach also allows for the evaluation of the relationship between morphogenetic types and biotope data.

-From regional scale to local scale: comparing morphogenetic types and biotopes
+Comparing morphogenetic types and biotopes

-Digital geomorphological (top) and potential geoconservation (bottom) map of the Au West area.
+Digital geomorphological map (top) and potential geoconservation (bottom) map of the Au West area.
 The geomorphological map is displayed as a semi-transparent overlay on a DEM-derived hillshade map.
 The location of the biotope units is indicated.
 The potential geoconservation map is shown on a background of 25 m contour lines.
 Refer to Seijmonsbergen et al. (2018) for further explanation.

 Seijmonsbergen, A.C., Jong, M.G.G.
 De, Hagendoorn, B., Oostermeijer, J.G.B. and Rijsdijk, K.F., 2018, Geodiversity mapping in alpine areas.
 In: Hoorn, C., Perrigo, A. and Antonelli, A. (eds.), Mountains, climate and biodiversity, 155-170.
 John Wiley & Sons, Hoboken, NJ.